OSA7JIMI/Pro_Trader_RL/README.md

 Source: https://www.sciencedirect.com/science/article/pii/S0957417424013319#s003

 ## Disclaimer: This repository should not be taken as financial advice.
 Please read the source paper and conduct your own research on stock trading and reinforcement learning before proceeding.
+I am not in any way associated or affiliated with the authors of the source paper.

 ## Usage guide